juddflamm/hapi-vs-express/README.md

 NodeJS Installed (v0.10.26 at time of writing)

 #Install Instructions
-After checking out this repository, from the command prompt change into the repo's directory Then run "node install", to install the code examples' dependecies.
+After checking out this repository, from the command prompt change into the repo's directory.
+Then run "node install", to install the code examples' dependecies.

 #Run the Examples